 After being rebaptized W.W.
 Phelps would write the hymn Praise to the Man in honor of Joseph Smith the Prophet.

-The early years of the Mormon religion is full of great stories like this.
+The early years of the restored Church of Jesus Christ is full of great stories like this.